 Essential information for guarantors

-Being a mortgage guarantor means that you have agreed to support the mortgage application of a person, usually a child, close friend or family member, who would otherwise be unable to get a foothold on the property ladder because of an insufficient deposit, low income or unfavourable credit rating.
+Being a mortgage guarantor means that you have agreed to support the mortgage application of a person, usually a child or other family member, who would otherwise be unable to get a foothold on the property ladder because of low income.

 You should not agree to act as a guarantor unless you are able to meet the payments for the borrower’s mortgage after you have satisfied your own budgetary needs.
 A mortgage is a long-term debt so you must also consider what commitments you might undertake in the future and how they may be affected by the guarantee which you will be giving.

 Becoming a guarantor means you could have a life-changing effect for the person or family you are helping to get a mortgage.
 However, it is crucial that you understand the full implications of acting in this capacity before you make any lasting commitment:

 - should the borrower whose mortgage payments you are guaranteeing default on all, or part, of his or her payments, you will be required to make the payments to The Cambridge.
 Failure to make payments when required could result in legal action being taken against you

 - the guarantee which you give will be for the duration of the mortgage.
 The Cambridge may, however, be prepared to release you from your guarantee if it is satisfied that the borrower is able to sustain payments without your support

 - the Cambridge will assess your suitability to act as a guarantor by reviewing your financial circumstances.
 You will be required to give The Cambridge permission to seek any references which it may require and to search the files of any credit reference agency which will keep a record of that search